Don't miss another of our top author conversations! Audience Q&A to follow.

 ABOUT THE CONVERSATION PARTNER

-Michael Isikoff is the chief investigative correspondent at Yahoo News.
-He digs into national security, money in politics, and "whatever else strikes his fancy."
+Michael Isikoff is the chief investigative correspondent for Yahoo News where he explores national security, money in politics, and "whatever else strikes his fancy."
 Previously, he was an investigative correspondent for NBC as well as a staff writer for Newsweek and the Washington Post.
-Isikoff has written two best-sellers, "Uncovering Clinton" and (with David Corn) "Hubris," about the selling of the Iraq War.
+Isikoff has written or co-written three New York Times best-sellers, most recently “Russian Roulette: The Inside Story of Putin's War on America and the Election of Donald Trump.”
+He lives in the Washington, D.C. area.